ethz-adrl/towr/README.md

  * We recommend using the ROS infrastructure provided to dynamically visualize, plot and change the problem formulation.
 To define your own problem using this infrastructure, use this [example](towr_ros/src/towr_ros_app.cc) as a guide.

 #### Library Overview
- * To understand the architecture of the code and which are the relevant classes and parameters to customize or build on, please see [Modules](http://docs.ros.org/api/towr/html/modules.html).
+ * The relevant classes and parameters to build on are collected [Modules](http://docs.ros.org/api/towr/html/modules.html).
  * A nice graphical overview as UML can be seen [here](http://docs.ros.org/api/towr/html/inherits.html).
+ * The [doxygen documentation](http://docs.ros.org/api/towr/html/) provides helpul information for developers.

 #### Add your own robot
  * Want to add your own robot to towr?
 Start [here](http://docs.ros.org/api/towr/html/group__Robots.html).
- * To afterwards also visualize your URDF, see [xpp].
+ * To visualize that robot in rviz, see [xpp].

 ## Contribute